dallagi/excontainers/README.md

 Throwaway test containers for Elixir/Erlang applications.
 Heavily inspired by [Testcontainers](https://www.testcontainers.org/).

+#### Project status

+**This package has not seen much real-world usage yet, hence it should not be considered as stable.**
-**This package is still in the early stages of development.
-You are encouraged to give it a try, but you should not regard it as ready for critical real world scenarios.**
+You are encouraged to give it a try and report back problems you may experience.

+Excontainers was started as a personal study project to practice Elixir.
+The core functionalities are implemented and tested, and I plan to eventually evolve it beyond the scope of providing throwaway containers for tests.

+However the development is paused, as I'm currently focused on other matters.

 ## Installation